Rhode Island Home Insurance

 Is home insurance required in Rhode Island?

-Rhode Island doesn’t legally require homeowners to have insurance on their property, but if you finance your home through a mortgage, your lender will likely require you to have homeowners insurance.
-Even if you own your home outright without a mortgage, it's still highly advisable to have homeowners insurance.
+Rhode Island doesn’t legally require homeowners to have insurance on their property, but if you finance your home through a mortgage, your lender will likely require you to have homeowners insurance..
+Even if you own your home outright without a mortgage, it's still highly advisable to be insured.
 Home insurance is not a one-size-fits-all product.
-It should be tailored to your specific situation and needs.
+With YourPlan, there’s a range of options that can be tailored to meet your unique needs.

 Typical homeowners insurance coverages in Rhode Island